-For the purpose of the foregoing double-trigger acceleration of options under the Amended 2010 Plan, a "merger" means the occurrence, in a single transaction or in a series of related transactions, of any one or more of the following events:
+For the purpose of the foregoing double-trigger acceleration of options under the 2010 Plan, a "merger" means the occurrence, in a single transaction or in a series of related transactions, of any one or more of the following events:

-- a sale or other disposition of all or substantially all, as determined by the Board of Directors in its discretion, of the consolidated assets of the Company and its subsidiaries; - a sale or other disposition of at least 50% of the outstanding securities of the Company; - a merger, consolidation or similar transaction following which the Company is not the surviving corporation; or - a merger, consolidation or similar transaction following which the Company is the surviving corporation but the shares of common stock outstanding immediately preceding the merger, consolidation or similar transaction are converted or exchanged by virtue of the merger, consolidation or similar transaction into other property, whether in the form of securities, cash or otherwise.
+- a sale or other disposition of all or substantially all, as determined by the Board of Directors in its discretion, of the consolidated assets of the Company and its subsidiaries; - a sale or other disposition of at least 50% of the outstanding securities of the Company; - · a merger, consolidation or similar transaction following which the Company is not the surviving corporation; or - a merger, consolidation or similar transaction following which the Company is the surviving corporation but the shares of common stock outstanding immediately preceding the merger, consolidation or similar transaction are converted or exchanged by virtue of the merger, consolidation or similar transaction into other property, whether in the form of securities, cash or otherwise.

-If a merger had occurred, effective as of December 31, 2014, the value of the accelerated options to our executive officers would have been: \$4.3 million, \$3.5 million, \$1.4 million and \$3.3 million to Dr. Mills, Mr. Davis, Mr. Moore, and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2014 multiplied by (ii) the number of shares deemed accelerated under the applicable option.
+If a merger had occurred, effective as of December 31, 2015, the value of the accelerated options to our executive officers would have been: \$3.3 million, \$0, \$1.3 million and \$2.0 million to Mr. Davis, Dr. Stankovic,

+Mr. Moore, and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2015 multiplied by (ii) the number of shares deemed accelerated under the applicable option.

-2013 change in control severance benefit plan
+Amended and restated change in control severance benefit plan

-In 2013, the Compensation Committee of our Board of Directors, acting pursuant to authority delegated to it by our Board of Directors, adopted the ACADIA Pharmaceuticals Inc. Change in Control Severance Benefit Plan (the "Severance Plan").
+In 2013, the Compensation Committee of our Board of Directors, acting pursuant to authority delegated to it by our Board of Directors, adopted the ACADIA Pharmaceuticals Inc. Change in Control Severance Benefit Plan.
+The CIC Plan adopted in December 2015 amends and restates the Change in Control Severance Benefit Plan that was effective as of March 11, 2013.
 In adopting the plan, the Board considered the benefit to the Company and its stockholders in providing incentives for management continuity in the event of a merger for the Company (as described above under-Effect of change in control on stock option awards).
-In reviewing the terms of the Severance Plan, the Compensation Committee and the Board reviewed information about the practices of other companies in the health care industry.
-The Severance Plan could also be used for new members of management that are hired as the Company grows and the Compensation Committee believes that it will assist with recruiting in this regard.
-Messrs.
-Moore and Davis were added to the Severance Plan upon joining the Company in August 2013 and July 2014, respectively.
+In reviewing the terms of the CIC Plan, the Compensation Committee and the Board reviewed information about the practices of other companies in the health care industry.
+The CIC Plan will also be used for new members of management that are hired as the Company grows and the Compensation Committee believes that it will assist with recruiting in this regard.